Sentinel value: Variants

 A related practice, used in slightly different circumstances, is to place some specific value at the end of the data, in order to avoid the need for an explicit test for termination in some processing loop, because the value will trigger termination by the tests already present for other reasons.
 Unlike the above uses, this is not how the data is naturally stored or processed, but is instead an optimization, compared to the straightforward algorithm that checks for termination.
 This is typically used in searching.

 For instance, when searching for a particular value in an unsorted list, every element will be compared against this value, with the loop terminating when equality is found; however, to deal with the case that the value should be absent, one must also test after each step for having completed the search unsuccessfully.
-By appending the value searched for to the end of the list, an unsuccessful search is no longer possible, and no explicit termination test is required in the inner loop; afterward, one must still decide whether a true match was found, but this test needs to be performed only once rather than at each iteration.
+By appending the value searched for to the end of the list, an unsuccessful search is no longer possible, and no explicit termination test is required in the inner loop.
+After the search, one must decide whether a true match was found, but this test needs to be performed only once rather than at each iteration.
 Knuth calls the value so placed at the end of the data, a dummy value rather than a sentinel.